secretstartups/DevOps-Checklist/README.md

 # DevOps Checklist
-Being that DevOps isn't any one thing, it's good to have a checklist as a reminder for everyone to work towards and understand.

-This list is intended as an end-goal for any organization.
-With combined effort of the teams, over time you should be able to achieve most, or all of the following.
+This is an effort to begin codifying an authoritative technical 'Pilots Checklist' for DevSecFinOps practices.

+In the age of AI, and so much OpenSource, we tried to 'Google' and 'ChatGPT' a helpful list, but failed.
+This, then, aims to be an amalgum of a variety of sources, including https://devopschecklist.com/, https://devops.com, linearloop.com, Google's DORA metrics, https://atlassian.com, and more.

+We would appreciate and encourage contributions from the community!

+## Technical
 - [ ] All environments are built for zero-downtime from day-one
-- [ ] Minimal variance between environments, and useful service abstraction technologies
+- [ ] Minimal variance between environments
+- [ ] Implementation of abstraction technologies to accelerate new environment creation, increate development velocity, and reduce documentation needs
 - [ ] All infrastructure is contractual, repeatable and reliable (Infrastructure as Code (IaC), eg: Terraform / CloudFormation).  **Nothing** is setup manually.
 - [ ] New employee spin-up time is minimal due to…
     - [ ] Codebases all have coding standards defined and linting automatically
     - [ ] Codebases all have documentation both in a README and inline code
     - [ ] Getting access to various systems, codebases, portals, etc to do their job is not a complex task.
-Ideally all delegated and granted access through OAuth / LDAP.
+Ideally all delegated and granted access through SSO / OAuth.
     - [ ] Diagramming / Flowcharting / ERD / Wireframes
     - [ ] In-Cluster Development
     - [ ] Developer Velocity Tools (BackStage, or similar)
 - [ ] New service creation is simple due to…
     - [ ] Defined company-wide standards for code (language-specific)
+        - [ ] I.e. GitRepo templates per language, along with all relevant best practices
     - [ ] Defined company-wide standards for automation (language-specific)
+        - [ ] I.e. Reusable helm charts; modular, opinionated IaC; GitOps-driven workflows everywhere
     - [ ] Defined company-wide standards for service deployment
-    - [ ] Minimal or zero requirement for new dependent services to be created by some dedicated (eg: DevOps) team.
-Developers should be allowed and encouraged to submit a MR for the IaC repo to add whatever is necessary (eg: add a new MySQL (RDS) server).
-And/or this task should be dead-simple and take seconds/minutes to accomplish by a DevOps personnel
+        - [ ] I.e. Full CI/CD automation, with well-disseminated education re usage and user contribution
+    - [ ] Developer Self-Service Framework/Platform
     - [ ] Standards are packaged, SCM-managed, and made available for consumption downstream
 - [ ] Services are built for reliability, maintainability and scalability from day-one
     - [ ] All software is built for high-availability (multiple concurrent servers/containers with autoscaling, fault-tolerance, failover, etc)
     - [ ] Requests which need processing time can and should be delegated to a background worker and/or task engine technology
     - [ ] Code is maintainable (see below)
     - [ ] Code is modular (see below)
+    - [ ] Code is secure (security scanning used across CI pipeline)
+    - [ ] Code is Cloud Agnostic (where possible)
     - [ ] Has testing built-into the codebase which is used automatically by CI and is required to run before merges are accepted
     - [ ] Deploys automatically from CI with definition files stored in the codebase
     - [ ] Deployments are configurable per service, environment, deployment, developer
+    - [ ] Deployments are aggressively optimised for performance and cost
     - [ ] Above is done in a way which is digestible and accessible for ALL engineers
 - [ ] Code is maintainable
     - [ ] Using language formatting/styling best-practices and standards (per-language)